Matrix86/driplane/src_docs/content/doc/filters/http.md

 ## HTTP

 This filter allows you to send HTTP requests.
 When a `Message` arrives to the filter, we can decide if use the `main` field of the `Message` as URL on the request, or its content for the HTTP data.
-This behaviour can be handle with the parameters.
+This behaviour can be handled with the parameters.

 ### Parameters